jaouadk/harmless-migration/README.md

-### A Laravel 5 package to test database migrations before you get into trouble
+### A Laravel 5 package to test database migrations

 Please don't use in production environments YET!!
 We still need some tests && feedback.